-Source: Annual Report KP TEVTA, 2012
+Source: Annual Report KPTEVTA, 2012

-• In KP, efforts have been made at the institute level in the past to set up committees supporting linkages with industry.
-Unfortunately, these Committees were unable to receive the sustained interest of the private sector as the latter saw little relevance of the TVET certificate holders for their businesses.
+- In KP, efforts have been made at the institute level in the past to set up committees supporting linkages with industry.
+Unfortunately, these Committees were unable to receive the sustained interest of the private sector as the latter saw little relevance of the TVET certificate holders for their businesses. - Placement efforts, which are dependent on strong industry-institute linkage, are largely ineffective.